 However, one of the central facts about dietary supplements is their huge potential for remarkable health benefits with the responsible intake of high-quality, science-based pure vitamins and supplements.

 Great upsides, nearly no downsides.
 The benefits are large, the risks are small.
 Much to gain, little to lose.

-The truth about dietary supplements and risks is that the media, the federal regulatory authorities, and various opponents of health supplements keep misrepresenting and exaggerating the facts about the safety of supplements.
+The truth about dietary supplement risks is that the media, the federal regulatory authorities, and various opponents of health supplements keep misrepresenting and exaggerating the facts about the safety of supplements.

 In short... they are misleading and deceiving the public.
 You.